ICIJ/datashare-client/README.md

 - run the web server with `-w`
 - allow Cross Origin requests (from the front to the back) with `--cors <pattern>`
 - points to the data directory (where the source files are located, the directory must be called `data`) with `-d`

+:warning: Caution : In both case, you need to add "elasticsearch" and "redis" as known hosts in your `/etc/hosts` file, on line 127.0.0.1.

+`127.0.0.1 localhost elasticsearch redis`

 ### with docker